 Deep-tissue massage clients tend to be more varied, ranging from business people to students.
 These clients do not have to participate in a certain activity or have an injury to receive a deep-tissue massage.

 Regardless of the type of massage, there are some situations in which massage might not be an appropriate intervention.

 Although sports massage is directed at injuries, a muscle rupture or complete tendon tear will require surgery, not massage.
 In the first day or two after injury, muscle tissue can still be bleeding.
 Massage brings blood flow to the injured area, which can cause more bleeding and further injury.

 Muscle injuries can sometimes lead to a condition called myositis ossificans, where bone begins to grow in the muscle.
 Massage will further damage the muscle, possibly promoting the abnormal bone growth.

 - United Massage Therapists: Considering What Type of Massage to Receive?
 17 Different Modalities to Ponder

-- American Massage Therapist: Choosing a Type of Massage
+- American Massage Therapy Association: Choosing a Type of Massage

 - American Massage Therapy Association: Pulling Back the Curtain: A Look at Sports Massage Therapy